-Huang Yanzhong, a senior fellow for global health with the New York-based Council on Foreign Relations and an expert on the Chinese healthcare system, told an online forum hosted by Singapore’s ASEAN Studies Center-Yusof Ishak Institute last week that despite stumbling blocks like lack of trust in Chinese products and geopolitical rivalry, recipient countries in the region had weighed the political and diplomatic pros and cons before deciding to buy or take products from China.
+Huang Yanzhong, a senior fellow for global health with the New York-based Council on Foreign Relations and an expert on China’s healthcare system, told an online forum hosted by Singapore’s ASEAN Studies Center-Yusof Ishak Institute last week that despite stumbling blocks like lack of trust in Chinese products and geopolitical rivalry, recipient countries in the region had weighed the political and diplomatic pros and cons before deciding to buy or take products from China.

 “Chinese vaccines are, generally speaking, welcomed across Southeast Asia when some state leaders are taking the lead to get inoculated,” Huang said.

-Meanwhile, a recent paper about a vaccine take-up survey held by China’s National Center for Disease Control and Prevention revealed that less than 28% of the 756 medical professionals and workers interviewed in the eastern Zhejiang province indicated willingness to be vaccinated using indigenous drugs.
+Meanwhile, a recent paper about a vaccine take-up survey held by China’s National Center for Disease Control and Prevention revealed that less than 28% of the 756 medical professionals and workers interviewed in the eastern Zhejiang province indicated their willingness to be vaccinated using indigenous drugs.

-Gao Fu, chief of the National CDC, is a co-author of the thesis about the poll conducted in September and October.
+Gao Fu, the chief of the National CDC, is a co-author of the thesis about the poll conducted in September and October.
 It found that people with high academic qualifications demonstrated lower take-up intentions.
 The paper said Beijing, while focusing on promoting vaccines overseas, should also examine why the confidence among some doctors at home is far from ideal.